 Big Bend National Park is not only Texas's most famous park- it is also known as one of the most outstanding places in North America for star gazing.
 Thanks to the sparse human occupation of this region, it has the least light pollution of any other National Park unit in the lower 48 states.
 This can be a real surprise to visitors when they are outside in Big Bend at night and see the Milky Way in its full glory for perhaps the first time in their life.
-Needless to say, you can stargaze just about anywhere in Big Bend, but there are a few spots you might want to consider.
+You can stargaze just about anywhere in Big Bend, but there are a few spots you might want to consider.
 If you're an admirer of astronomy, bring your telescope to the Marathon Sky Park.
-You can also see the stars from the stargazing platform atop Eve's Garden Bed and Breakfast in Marathon.